 JOB APPLICANT PRIVACY NOTICE

 As part of our recruitment process, pureLiFi collects and processes personal data relating to job applicants.
-The organisation is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations and to be compliant with GDPR.
+The organisation is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations and to be compliant with UK GDPR.

 What information do we collect?